Shasta

 Happy to give them a home, we began the process of making arrangements and set off to pick them up.
 Once loaded into our rescue van, all three animals were taken to the vet to be spayed and neutered, but when the vet looked at Sierra he discovered something very surprising – she was already pregnant!
 Although the addition of a litter of pups was not an ideal situation, staff elected to let her maintain her pregnancy.

-The den was covered–the Cryptococcus treated–and Teton and Shasta split off to form their own pair.
+With the loss of many family members, Teton and Shasta soon split off to form their own pair.
 They spent their entire lives in the enclosure they were born in, at the heart of Wild Spirit.
 Shasta passed away peacefully in the only home she had ever known, with her brother, Teton, by her side.

 Personality